1942 in the Negro Leagues

 - The players were in one of four automobiles on a post-season barnstorming tour, the team's bus being sidelined for repairs.
 The team was on its way from Buffalo, New York, where they had played a Sunday double-header with the New York Black Yankees, to Akron, OH, where a single game was scheduled against the same team.
 The other three cars were further enroute to Akron, further ahead of the fourth, which had been delayed by a flat tire.

-- Having just finished changing the flat tire at the side of Highway 20, the Buckeyes was hit at a high speed by a truck when they attempted to re-enter the highway.
+- Having just finished changing the flat tire at the side of Highway 20, the Buckeyes were hit at a high speed by a truck when they attempted to re-enter the highway.
 The force of the crash threw Hayes and Boone out of the car, and pushed both vehicles across the highway and into a tree, where Brown and Owens were crushed to death.
 The car overturned and pinned Watts' leg beneath it.

 - Despite the deaths of two starting players and severe injuries to two others, the Buckeyes still completed their scheduled barnstorming tour.
 When they appeared in Cincinnati's Crosley Field on the 9th, they were greeted with a standing ovation from fans.